Pre-Mediation Divorce Coaching That Supports Client Readiness

 Other mediators prefer to refer clients to an outside ADR-aligned divorce coach before mediation begins.

 In either model, the mediator remains the sole neutral facilitator.
-Coaching stays separate from the mediation process and is focused on readiness, not outcome.
+Coaching stays separate from the mediation process.

 The Impact of Pre-Mediation Coaching